stacklane/docs/🗄/Article/scripting/models.md

 # Error Handling {#errors}

-In several examples above, note that `null` or `undefined` is not used to represent the absence of a result -- for example `List.get` and `Article.slug` never return a null/undefined value.
+In several examples above, note that `null` or `undefined` is not used to represent the absence of a result &mdash; for example `List.get` and `Article.slug` never return a null/undefined value.

 Instead, an exception is thrown if there is no result.
 This exception can be left unhandled,